Dorothea’s Eyes: Dorothea Lange Photographs the Truth

 Illustrated by Gerard Du Bois

-After a childhood bout of polio left her with a limp, all Dorothea Lange wanted to do was disappear.
-But this desire not to be seen helped her learn how to blend into the background and observe others instead.
-With a passion for the artistic life, and in spite of her family’s disapproval, Dorothea pursued her dream to become a photographer and focused her lens on the previously unseen victims of the Great Depression.
-This poetic biography tells the emotional story of Lange’s evolution as one of the founders of documentary photography.
+After a childhood bout of polio left her with a limp, all Dorothea Lange wanted was to disappear.
+This desire to be invisible helped her learn how to blend into the background and observe others instead.
+In spite of her family’s disapproval, Dorothea pursued her dream to become a photographer and focused her empathic lens on the previously unseen victims of the Great Depression.
+This poetic biography tells the emotional story of Lange’s evolution toward seeing with her eyes and her heart as one of the founders of documentary photography.

 Back matter includes a gallery of Lange’s photographs, author’s note, timeline, and bibliography.